weirdgyn/SpriteGrabber/README.md

 - `MNG` bundle file(s);
 - `AVI` file(s).

 Both these kind of sources are produced from emulators such as [MAME](https://www.mamedev.org/).
 If you are using MAME you need to run it from the console with `-mngwrite` or `-aviwrite` [command line options](https://docs.mamedev.org/commandline/commandline-all.html).
-If you're going to use the second format take into account that AVI files recorded from MAME are pretty uncompressed: this means that it will consume an huge amount of disk space (usually 1Gb for 1 minute of recording).
+If you're going to use the second format take into account that AVI files recorded from MAME are pretty uncompressed: this means that it will consume an huge amount of disk space (usually 1Gb per minute of recording).

 Once launched the application shows the main form where you can recognize four main items:
 - _Frames bundles_ textbox;